vitaut-archive/splib/README.rst

 * wright: `SP problems by Stephen Wright
   <http://pages.cs.wisc.edu/~swright/stochastic/sampling/>`__

-The posts, rand, saphir and slptestset have been used in the paper "A computational study of a solver system for processing two-stage stochastic LPs with enhanced Benders decomposition" by Victor Zverovich, Csaba I. Fábián, Eldon F. D. Ellison, and Gautam Mitra.
+The posts, rand, saphir and slptestset problems have been used in the paper "A computational study of a solver system for processing two-stage stochastic LPs with enhanced Benders decomposition" by Victor Zverovich, Csaba I. Fábián, Eldon F. D. Ellison, and Gautam Mitra.
 Mathematical Programming Computation